nish-trip/nlp_project/README.md

 # Natural Language Processing

 This machine learning project makes use of python's libraries such as _nltk_,_re_,_pandas_,_sklearn_,etc to perform text analysis .
 To add to the complexity of the project an **Artificial Neural Network** has been used as the classifier.
+We have used the **Flask framework** for the web application which helps acts as the GUI for this project.
+To run the web app we can download all the code files from the repository and just run the **app.py** file.
+To view the accuracy and code for the ANN classifier used in the app, we can run the **NaturalLanguageProcessing.py** file.

 ## Part 1: Cleaning the text and preparing the training set